 - Our use or disclosure of personal information may not be limited to the examples above.

 Disclosure required by law

-- We may be required to disclose customer information by law e.g. under Court Orders or Statutory Notices pursuant to taxation or social security laws or under laws relating to sanctions, anti-money laundering or counter terrorism financing.
+- We may be required to disclose your personal information by law e.g. under court orders or statutory notices pursuant to taxation or social security laws or under laws relating to sanctions, anti-money laundering or counter terrorism financing.

-- We will only use or disclose the personal information we hold about you for the purpose of direct marketing if we have received the information from you and you have not requested not to receive such information.
+- We will only use or disclose the personal information we hold about you for the purpose of direct marketing if we have received the personal information from you and you have requested to receive such information.

 - Direct marketing means that we should use your personal information to provide you with information on our products and services that may interest you.

 - If you wish to opt-out of receiving marketing information altogether, you can: